Josh Bell Preview, Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in MLB.

-- The Pirates' 4.61 team ERA ranks 22nd across all MLB pitching staffs.
+- The Pirates have a 4.61 team ERA that ranks 22nd among all league pitching staffs.

-- Pirates pitchers combine to give up 178 home runs (1.1 per game), the eighth-fewest in baseball.
+- Pirates pitchers combine to allow 178 home runs (1.1 per game), the eighth-fewest in baseball.

-- Bido (2-5) takes the mound for the Pirates in his ninth start of the season.
-He's put together a 6.36 ERA in 46 2/3 innings pitched, with 44 strikeouts.
+- Priester makes the start for the Pirates, his eighth of the season.
+He is 3-2 with a 7.86 ERA and 33 strikeouts in 44 2/3 innings pitched.

-- The right-hander last appeared in relief on Saturday, Aug.
-26, when he tossed 2 1/3 innings against the Chicago Cubs, allowing eight earned runs while giving up five hits.
+- The right-hander last pitched on Sunday against the Cincinnati Reds, when he tossed six innings, allowing two earned runs while giving up two hits.

-- The 27-year-old has a 6.36 ERA and 8.5 strikeouts per nine innings in 14 games this season, while allowing a batting average of .274 to his opponents.
+- In nine games this season, the 23-year-old has a 7.86 ERA and 6.6 strikeouts per nine innings, while allowing a batting average of .273 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.